 Through the Starbucks Origin Experience, Kim has traveled to coffee growing communities, where she was immersed in the origin of coffee in Costa Rica, Rwanda and Indonesia.
 She is passionate about coffee and cups regularly, but with a volume over 16,000 samples annually, she receives help from her coffee quality team.

-Originally from Michigan, Kim earned a degree in Mechanical Engineering degree from the University of Michigan.
+Originally from Michigan, Kim earned a degree in Mechanical Engineering from the University of Michigan.
 She also has an MBA and MS in Strategic Management from Indiana University.

 Kim and her husband Jason live in Seattle with their two children and family dog.
 She enjoys outdoor activities, boating and cooking, and is keen to share a recent podcast she listened to or something she made over the weekend, whether it be homemade yogurt, hard cider, deodorant, shrub, lip balm, or something else entirely.